In response to a recent email, I received several notes saying, “I didn’t sign up for your newsletter to hear about your political views.” I get that.

 What abides now?
 What remains?
 Here, you can do a little more “being with” practice.
 What remains present in your body after you’ve allowed time and space for reactivity?
 Does this bring fresh embodied (not mental) insight?
 Body resonance with the “other?”
 A change in your self-to-body relationship?

-The idea here” Continue to move underneath the meaning-making, underneath the mental narrative, even underneath the social emotions.
+The idea here: Continue to move underneath the meaning-making, underneath the mental narrative, even underneath the social emotions.
 What do you feel?
 Where do you feel it?
 Does it change as you stay present with it?
 Sometimes it will change, and sometimes it will remain the same.
 Often, you’ll receive an image to work with, like the bird with flapping wings I referenced above.

 The key: Continue to relate to what’s happening in your body without needing to understand it conceptually, or label it (a little labeling goes a long way), or act on it right away.
-Just keep going in, fand in, and in, following your body.
+Just keep going in, and in, and in, following your body.
 Remember to slow your breathing and relax your organs of perception (jaw, face, tongue, and mouth).

 Repeat these steps whenever you feel activated or strongly entrenched in your views.
+This method also works well for interpersonal conflict, too.
+Just go through the steps when you feel activated in a relationship with a loved one.

 Where We Go from Here